halo951/axios-plugins/README.en-US.md

 > Extend more plugin capabilities (such as debounce and throttle, etc.) for axios with minimal impact.

+> Tips: The English version of the document may not be updated in a timely manner, please refer to [README.md](./README.md) for accuracy

 ## Features

 -   [Lightweight] The core package size is 1.37kb/gziped, complete package size is 5.88kb/gziped, supports TreeShaking and single plugin reference.